mahajansanjana/speed-reader/README.md

-# Speed Reader
+# speed-reader

-I wanted to create a simple web application to learn React.js.
+Created a simple web application to learn React.js that lets you read fast!

-I decided to create a speed reading app that allows the user to copy in their desired text and read it at their choice of words per minute.

-I got to use a lot of fun Material UI APIs and discovered that I'm a React Hooks gal (functional components >> class components, change my mind).
-I also learned how to deploy and host web apps on Firebase.
+Got to use a lot of fun Material UI APIs, discovered that I prefer functional components WAY more than class components learned how to deploy and host web apps on Firebase.